 Oil of Oregano

 Oregano is no exception when we say that herbs are powerful.
-It is a magic for healing.
-It consists of antifungal, antiparasitic, antimicrobial, antiviral, antibacterial and anti-inflammatory properties.
+It is magic for healing.
+It consists of antifungal, antiparasitic, antimicrobial, antiviral, antibacterial, and anti-inflammatory properties.
 Make sure to mix it in a carrier oil like coconut and jojoba before use because it’s very strong.
 You can apply it to kill infections, nail fungus.
-If you are congested, add it in hot water and breathe.
+If you are congested, add it to hot water and breathe.

 Tea Tree Oil